KateCourt/unix-exercises/index.md

 <details>
 <summary>Solution
 </summary>
- 2. Yes
+ 2.

 Starting in the `/Users/jamie/data` directory

-  $ mkdir recombined ---- create new folder
+  $ mkdir recombined ----> create new folder

-  $ mv proteins.dat recombined/ ----- move proteins.dat to the new folder
+  $ mv proteins.dat recombined/ -----> move proteins.dat to the new folder

-  $ cp recombined/proteins.dat ../proteins-saved.dat ----- copies this file to the parent directory of our current location
+  $ cp recombined/proteins.dat ../proteins-saved.dat -----> copies this file to the parent directory of our current location
 </details>

 <!---